 With support for 13 different single-click sharing sites, Tucan Manager will quickly become your go-to tool for downloading from sites like MegaUpload and MediaFire.
-Go ahead and download Tucan Manager for Linux, Mac and Windows, but keep reading to see what this program can do.
+Go ahead and download Tucan Manager [No Longer Available] for Linux, Mac and Windows, but keep reading to see what this program can do.

 Using The Application

 So you have a link to a file on the likes of RapidShare, but don’t have time to babysit the downloading process.
 No problem.
 Just file up Tucan Manager and click “Add Downloads“.

 As you can see, all you need to do is paste your link.
 You can even post multiple links, if you want, with the use of a comma.
 Once you’ve entered your links you can test to make sure they work:

 This will let you know whether the link you’ve copied is valid or not.
 Some files are taken down from these services (particularly illegal ones), so that might be the explanation for an error.
 If not, check to make sure your link is a valid one by visiting it with your browser.
 If this is possible but Tucan doesn’t work, keep reading to find out how to update your services.

 Anyway, assuming your links are valid, Tucan will start downloading.
 The obligatory waiting period still happens:

 But, unlike when you use RapidShare with your browser, you don’t need to wait until the waiting period is over.
 Heck, the program will even solve any captchas for you.
 Your download will happen automatically: